MahmoudAtef999/PythonUniversalSpeech/readme.md

 - `rate_supported` (bool): Indicates whether setting the speech rate is supported in the current engine.
 - `volume_supported` (bool): Indicates whether setting the speech volume is supported in the current engine.
 - `pitch_supported` (bool): Indicates whether setting the speech pitch is supported in the current engine.
-- `inflexion_supported` (bool): Indicates whether setting the speech inflexion is supported in the current engine.
+- `inflection_supported` (bool): Indicates whether setting the speech inflection is supported in the current engine.

 ### Methods: